alexrichardson21/BeatGAN/front-end/README.md

 ### Authors: Alex Richardson & Joshua Patterson
 A Generative Adversarial Network that trains models to generate AI constructed music instrumentals.
 Consists of a library of 10,000 soundcloud/youtube instruments, which are used to train the network.
 Created using tensorflow and keras, a deep learning python library.
-Front-End is created using React.
+Front-End is created using React. (add node_module files in your directory to run)

 ![yungganposter](yungganposter2.png)